Bizzo1975/personal-website-gen/Proxmox_Web_Hosting_Master_Plan_Full.md

    - You should see your website homepage

 **Troubleshooting:**
-- If containers won't start, check the logs: `docker compose -f docker-compose.prod.yml logs`
+- If containers won't start, check the logs: `docker-compose -f docker-compose.prod.yml logs`
 - If database connection fails, verify `.env.production` has correct database credentials
 - If port 3000 is already in use, check what's using it: `sudo netstat -tulpn | grep 3000`
 - If build fails, check you have enough disk space: `df -h`